 The strategy has three key steps to improve the quality of life for people with dementia and their families:

-This is a 5 year strategy and you can find out more about its 17 key targets and what achieving them will mean for people with dementia and their carers in a summary publication on the Department of Health website.
-See Further information.
+This is a 5-year strategy and you can find out more about its 17 key targets and what achieving them will mean for people with dementia and their carers in a summary publication on the GOV.UK website.

 Set your location to see what Age UK offers in your local area.

 The Health A-Z section of this website contains information on the symptoms, diagnosis and treatment of many types of illnesses.
 It also includes video interviews with specialists and patients.

 The Alzheimer's Society works to improve the quality of life of people affected by dementia in England, Wales and Northern Ireland

 Age UK, Tavis House, 1-6 Tavistock Square, London WC1H 9NA.
 Registered charity number 1128267.
 Company number 6825798. © Age UK Group and/or its National Partners (Age NI, Age Scotland and Age Cymru) 2013.
 All Rights Reserved